jovandrobnjak02/adaptive-workout-recommender/README.md

-# Adaptive Workout Recommender (MVP)
+# Adaptive Workout Recommender

-A terminal-based workout generation system that adapts exercise selection, volume, and load recommendations based on user readiness and historical training data.
+A in terminal workout generation system that adapts exercise selection, volume and weight based on user readiness and historical training data.

 > **Design details, algorithms, and future plans are documented in the project Wiki.**

----

-## What This Project Is
+## About the Project

-This project is an **MVP (Minimum Viable Product)** built primarily for learning, experimentation, and iterative design.
+This project is an MVP built primarily for learning experimentation.
 It focuses on:

-* Clean domain modeling
+* Good modeling
 * Clear separation of concerns (CLI, service, logic, persistence)
-* A simple but explainable adaptive training algorithm
+* A simple adaptive training algorithm

 It is **not** intended to be a production-ready fitness application.

----

 ## Current Features (MVP Scope)

-* Interactive **terminal-based CLI**
+* Interactive terminal-based CLI
 * User registration and login
 * Per-user training profiles
 * Profile configuration: